SmingHub/Sming/Sming/Arch/Host/readme.md

 Are there any generic device emulators available?
 For example, to simulate specific types of SPI slave.

 All code is intended to run on either Windows (MinGW) or Linux as simply as possible, without requiring any additional dependencies.
-If things get more complicated then we might need to consider using external libraries, such as Boost.